 Keywords: HetNets; user scheduling; CRE; load balancing; QoE; energy consumption; power allocation; green communication; communication networks; users distribution.

-An online routing algorithm for space division multiplexing-based elastic optical networks
+On the performance of online routing enabled translucent space division multiplexing-based elastic optical networks

 by Sridhar Iyer